You have this new, exciting game.

 Cost (Maybe This Should Come First)

 When it comes to spending, you do need to think of how much you’d be using them.
 You don’t want to be the Bluebeard of Headsets, with all the abandoned, unused… dead… headsets stashed in a secret cupboard.
 You can get a very decent pair of gaming headsets without breaking the bank.
+In fact we wrote an article on our favorite gaming headsets under $200 that would be worth reading if you have a slightly bigger budget.

 No, not really.
 This is not the sum of it.